Tuttotorna/OMNIA-RADAR/README.md

 Output (Python)

-from dataclasses import dataclass from typing import Dict, List
+from dataclasses import dataclass from typing import Dict, Any

 @dataclass(frozen=True)
 class RadarOutput:
     radar_score: float         # [0,1]
-    drift_gate: float          # [0,1]
-    flags: List[str]
+    gate_collapsed: bool
     breakdown: Dict[str, float]
+    meta: Dict[str, Any]

 ---

+Repository Scope

+OMNIA-RADAR is intentionally minimal.

+It does not:

+learn

+predict

+rank alternatives

+recommend actions

+Any decision, optimization, or policy layer must remain external.

+RADAR measures structural opportunity only.

+---

 License / Usage

-RADAR is intended strictly as a measurement layer.
+OMNIA-RADAR is a measurement layer.

-Any decision or optimization layer must remain external.
+It exists to expose where opportunity is still structurally admissible after saturation has been declared by OMNIA-LIMIT.

 RADAR never decides.
-It only detects structural opportunity beyond OMNIA-LIMIT.
+It only detects.